Alex-Gamper/Ada-WinRT/README.md

 ### Examples

-Please see the appropriate readme within each of the appropiate directory.
+Please see the appropriate readme within the appropiate directory.
 The following samples are provided

 * Desktop Examples

-  * Ocr - demonstrates how to use the Optical Character Recognition API (via the Storage/Streams/Bitmap API's)
+  * Ocr - demonstrates how to use the Optical Character Recognition API (via the Storage/Streams/Bitmap API's) Also demonstrates a possible approach to handling **async** functions/procedures from within Ada (aka C#'s async/await) The other alternative approach is to use delegates/callbacks, which is demonstrated in the **Network** example.

+  * Network - demonstrates the use of the tcp/ip Steam socket to connect to a server

 * Store Examples